Chia-Network/chialisp-web/docs/getting_started/intro_to_chialisp.md

 120
 ```

-Everything that would be written using iteration in a procedural language, for example array modification, is instead written using recursion in Chialisp.
+Everything that would normally be written using iteration in an imperative language, for example array modification, is instead written using recursion in Chialisp.
 It can be hard to understand at first, but eventually it will make more and more sense.

 ## Conclusion